tdesserich/EFA-portfolio/README.md

  * [Wow.js](https://wowjs.uk/docs.html) - Fantastic library for cool scrolling effects.
 Used this in the portfolio section and in the Header sub heading.
  * [BootstrapMade.com](https://bootstrapmade.com/imperial-free-onepage-bootstrap-theme/) - Fantastic library for cool templates.
 The portfolio transitions are taken from this app.
  * [Bootstrap Container Class](https://www.sitepoint.com/understanding-bootstrap-grid-system/) - Excellent read on Bootstrap containers.
 Need to have a container to use rows.
+ * [React and Transitions](https://medium.com/@joethedave/achieving-ui-animations-with-react-the-right-way-562fa8a91935) - A look ahead to some things with React.
+Good talk about transitions.